98% Success Rate

 Are you interested in planning a Custom Trip now?
 It takes only 2 minutes!

-We will be accommodated in Yatri Suites & Spa or Similar in Kathmandu, standard teahouses during trekking and tents when climbing which are all included in the cost.
-Most teahouse accommodations will only have shared toilet facilities.
-For tent accommodation, foam mattress will be made available.
-In climbing section, toilet facilities will be provided with necessary natural preservation.
-All accommodations in Kathmandu and in teahouses are on a twin-shared basis whereas a single tent will be provided to each individual for the climbing section.
-We can also request for a single room in Kathmandu by paying a single supplement of USD 290.
-However, there are several teahouses on the trekking route that do not allow single room accommodation.
-On paying a single supplement, you will get a single room in Kathmandu but sometimes it is feasible only in the trekking areas of the lower elevations.
+During our trip, we will be staying at Yatri Suites & Spa or similar accommodations in Kathmandu, standard teahouses during the trek, and tents during the climbing section.
+All of these are included in the cost of the trip.
+Most teahouse accommodations will only have shared toilet facilities, while foam mattresses will be provided for tent accommodation.
+Toilet facilities will be provided with necessary natural preservation during the climbing section.
+All accommodations in Kathmandu and teahouses will be on a twin-shared basis, but each individual will be provided with a single tent during the climbing section.
+If you prefer a single room in Kathmandu, you can request one by paying a single supplement of USD 290.
+Please note, however, that there are several teahouses on the trekking route that do not allow single room accommodation.
+While paying a single supplement guarantees a single room in Kathmandu, it may not always be feasible in the trekking areas at higher elevations.

 Exclusively trained, trusted and tested local leaders and guides at your service